carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-symbolizer.rst

 .. option:: -inlining, -inlines, -i

- If a source code location is in an inlined function, prints all the inlnied frames.
+ If a source code location is in an inlined function, prints all the inlined frames.
 Defaults to true.

 .. option:: -default-arch